How to Reset Windows Search in Windows 11

 PowerShell -ExecutionPolicy Unrestricted -File "C:\Users\User01\Downloads\ResetWindowsSearchBox.ps1"Step 4Confirm Running the Script

-When you see a prompt, type R and press Enter to start the reset.
+When a prompt appears, type R and press Enter to start the reset.

-Once the script is done, Windows Search will be reset.
-You might notice it takes a little time to start working normally again as it rebuilds the search index.
+Once the script finishes, Windows Search will be reset.
+It takes a little time for it to begin working normally again as it rebuilds the search index.

 Why Reset Windows Search?